not-kennethreitz/dream-python/sigmavirus24/README.md

 - More diversity of core Python contributors and OSS Python contributors

+- A more diverse board of directors for the PSF

 - A less acrimonious python-dev mailing list

 - Python 3 faster than Python 2